The Making of the Mahatma

 The Making of the Mahatma is a 1996 biographical film directed by Shyam Benegal, about the early life of Mohandas Karamchand Gandhi (also known as Mahatma Gandhi) during his 21 years in South Africa.
-The film is based upon the book The Apprenticeship of a Mahatma by Fatima Meer.
-It was an international co-production between India and South Africa.
+The film is based upon the book The Apprenticeship of a Mahatma by Fatima Meer, and was an international co-production between India and South Africa.